 Greece ratified the Convention in 2006, and so far (September 2017) it has been ratified by 175 states.

-Finally, according to Presidential Decree No 104 “Organization of the Ministry of Culture and Sports” (Official Government Gazette 171 / A / 28-6-2014), responsible for the implementation in Greece of the International Convention for the Safeguarding of the Intangible Cultural Heritage (UNESCO, 2003) is the Hellenic Ministry of Culture and Sports, in particular the Directorate of Modern Cultural Assets and Intangible Cultural Heritage, which belongs to the General Directorate of Antiquities and Cultural Heritage.
+Finally, according to Presidential Decree No 104 “Organization of the Ministry of Culture and Sports” (Official Government Gazette 171 / A / 28-6-2014), responsible for the implementation in Greece of the International Convention for the Safeguarding of the Intangible Cultural Heritage (UNESCO, 2003) is the Hellenic Ministry of Culture and Sports, in particular the Directorate of Modern Cultural Heritage, which belongs to the General Directorate of Antiquities and Cultural Heritage.
 The same Directorate is also responsible, in accordance with the same Presidential Decree, for the plannning and implementation of actions for the safeguarding of the elements of intangible cultural heritage inscribed on the National Inventory of Intangible Cultural Heritage of Greece and in the Lists provided for in the relevant UNESCO Convention.